davidstrauss/desktop-configuration/README.md

         echo "enable-ssh-support" >> .gnupg/gpg-agent.conf

-1. Launch the GnuPG Agent for SSH use:
+1. Ensure the GnuPG Agent is available for SSH use whenever you start a Bash session:

         cat <<EOT >> ~/.bashrc
         GPG_TTY=$(tty); export GPG_TTY;